parkchamchi/DepthViewer/README.md

 <br>

 ### Using depth.py and depthserver.py (OPTIONAL)
+#### This section is not needed anymore, just use the onnx files...
-`depth.py` is for generating `.depthviewer` files so that it can be opened with the DepthViewer.
+`depth.py` is for generating `.depthviewer` files so that it can be opened with the DepthViewer.<br>

 #### Dependencies for depth.py